populationgenomics/gnomad-browser/browser/about/policies/policies.md

 ## Licence

-The OurDNA aggregate data is available free under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+The OurDNA aggregate data will be available free under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+Aggregate data download is currently under development.
+Please check back for a release date.

 Citation instructions will be provided on our Publications page (forthcoming).